Which directional term best describes a structure that is closer ... | Channels for Pearson+

 Step 3: Define the term 'Inferior.'
 'Inferior' refers to a position farther from the head or below another structure.
 For example, the stomach is inferior to the heart.

-Step 4: Compare the other options: 'Lateral' refers to a position farther from the midline of the body, while 'Medial' refers to a position closer to the midline.
-Neither of these terms relates to being closer to the head.
+Step 4: Compare the other options: 'Anterior' refers to a position toward the front of the body, while 'Posterior' refers to a position toward the back of the body.
+These terms are not related to proximity to the head.

-Step 5: Conclude that the term 'Superior' is the correct answer because it specifically describes a structure that is closer to the head compared to another structure.
+Step 5: Based on the definitions, identify that the term 'Superior' best describes a structure closer to the head compared to another structure.

 Watch next